iPhone Snorkeling – Waterproof Housing and Picture Tips

 Battery life may also be a bit less than some other camera options, particularly considering that you can’t swap in a fresh battery between snorkel sessions.
 Instead you must charge your phone, which may or may not be an option when out for a day of snorkeling.

-Here are a couple of tips to get better pictures snorkeling with your iPhone.
+Here are some tips to get better pictures while snorkeling with your iPhone.

 While taking pictures:

 Your iPhone will likely not float in its housing.
-So you must have a strong wrist lanyard, and preferably a floating buoyant lanyard, or a bouyant handle like the one that comes with the ProShot housing above.
+So you must have a strong wrist lanyard, and preferably a floating lanyard, or a floating hand grip like the one that comes with the ProShot housing above.

-You will definitely want a iPhone car charger for between snorkel spots.
+You will definitely want an iPhone car charger for between snorkel spots.

-Get more anti fog strips.
+Get more anti-fog inserts.
 They will help keep the housing and lens from fogging up.